local-minimum/fseq/doc/source/c3se_python_course.rst

 features.
 First, for the 0-frequency, an obvious large spread in overall GC bias is evident with a small subset of around 90% GC a majority around 40-50 and another smaller cluster close to 0%.
-The second feature, which shows clearly in both is that the 1/34 frequency and its neighbours behave distinctively.
+The second feature, which shows clearly in both is that the 1/34 frequency and its neighbors behave distinctively.

 :download:`Mysc 24 <Mysc_24_ATCACG_L008_R1_001.fastq.reports/fft-sample.abs.heatmap.pdf>`
 :download:`Mysc 74 <Mysc_74_GTTTCG_L008_R1_001.fastq.reports/fft-sample.abs.heatmap.pdf>`